autorope/donkeycar/docs/utility/ui.md

   user/throttle: pilot/throttle
 ```

 The 'user/angle' and 'user/throttle' mappings are automatically loaded by the app.
-But to show the variable `car/speed` and compare it to the AI produced `pilot/speed` the map has to contain the corresponding entry.
+In order to show the variable `car/speed` and compare it to the AI produced `pilot/speed` the map has to contain the corresponding entry.

 Under the two pilots there are sliders with pre-defined image augmentations, here `Brightness` and `Blur`.
-You can mix brightness and blur values into the images and compare how well the pilots are reacting to such a generalisation of the testing data.
-Press the buttons to activate the sliders for setting this data.
+You can mix brightness and blur values into the images and compare how well the pilots are reacting to such a modification of the testing data.
+Press the buttons to activate the sliders for enabling this feature.

 The application will remember the last two selected pilots.

 ### Future plans
 A couple of nice-to-haves include:

-1) Handling of multiple tubs
+1. Handling of multiple tubs
-1) The ability to also use the filter in training without the need to edit the `myconfig.py` file.
+1. The ability to also use the filter in training without the need to edit the `myconfig.py` file.
-1) Migration of the `~/.donkeyrc` file to the kivy internal settings
+1. Migration of the `~/.donkeyrc` file to the kivy internal settings
-1) Support using only a single pilot (or more than two) in the pilot arena
+1. Support using only a single pilot (or more than two) in the pilot arena